 - Hardware is unused

-Based on ITS/Departmental Technician's assessment, equipment will be categorized:
+Based on ITS' assessment, equipment will be categorized as follows:

-Surplus computer equipment with useful life will be redistributed to a location within the College that can make use of the equipment.
-In this case, the computer is put back into service somewhere else on campus.
-(The trickle-down policy, which is currently under review, will be redistributed to the community early in April.)
+Surplus computer equipment with useful life will be redistributed to a location within the college that can make use of the equipment.
+In this case, the computer will remain in RISD inventory and reallocated for use elsewhere on campus.

-If it is determined that computer equipment cannot meet any of the above categories, facilities will dispose of the equipment in compliance with all state and federal laws.
-RISD makes every effort to be environmentally responsible.
+If it is determined that computer equipment cannot meet either of the above categories, the equipment will be handled in accordance with the Surplus or Obsolete Equipment Policy.